Portfolio Toolbox

 Analyzing Tax Rate Projections

-Future tax rates are unknown, they can be higher or lower based on your individual situation.
-Since you can control the size of your Roth conversions, you can target your minimum effective tax rate to a certain percentage each year regardless of tax law changes.
+Future tax rates are uncertain and may vary depending on legislative changes, and your personal financial situation affects your effective tax rate.
+Since you control the size of your Roth conversions, you can target your effective tax rate to a certain percentage each year regardless of tax law changes.
 The question then becomes:

 Is there an optimal minimum effective tax rate to maximize your retirement portfolio?